telerik/maui-docs/controls/collectionview/styling/group-style-selector.md

 Apply conditional styling to the group header and group footer by setting the following properties:

-* `GroupContainerStyleSelector` (`Style` with target type `RadCollectionViewGroupItem`)&mdash;Specifies the style applied to the group container when grouping is applied.
+* `GroupViewStyleSelector` (`Style` with target type `RadCollectionViewGroupItem`)&mdash;Specifies the style applied to the group container when grouping is applied.

-The following example shows how to use the `GroupContainerStyleSelector`:
+The following example shows how to use the `GroupViewStyleSelector`:

 **1.** Define the following business object: